 consultation.
 Use this brief screening tool to help determine if further action is recommended.

 For help in selecting the proper level of treatment in your area please contact our office.

 An individual with a gambling addiction may also struggle with the following behaviors.

 Gambling addiction can happen to anyone.
 Many people that develop a gambling addiction have faced similar circumstances or life changes that led them to cope in an unhealthy way.
-Those that have experienced trauma, extreme stress, loneliness and isolation, and are struggling with the presence of other addictions may be more prone to developing the disorder.
+Those who have experienced trauma, extreme stress, loneliness and isolation, and are struggling with other addictions may be more prone to developing the disorder.

 Gambling can also be a secondary co-occurring diagnosis to a previously existing mental health disorder or other addiction.

 In general, there are a few different options for treating addictions.